bcharlier/HMMA238/Python-modules/tp.md

 **Exercise:** We are going to create a new python module that can be used to visualize the bike dataset.

-  1. Create a new folder `~/packaging_tutorial/` and initialize a git in it
+  1. Create a new folder `~/packaging_tutorial/` and initialize a git in it.
-  2. Create a `.gitignore` file to ignore `__pycache__` and `.vscode` files
+  2. Create a `.gitignore` file to ignore `__pycache__`, `.vscode` directories and files containing the string `egg-info` or `dist` in their name as well.
-  3. Push your work into a new repository on your github
+  3. Push your work into a new repository on your github.
-  4. Create an empty sub-folder `~/packaging_tutorial/data`.
+  4. Create an empty sub-folder `~/packaging_tutorial/biketrauma/data`.
 How to add it to git?
   5. Create a sub-folder `~/packaging_tutorial/biketrauma`.
-This is where our python module will be stored
+This is where our python module will be stored.
   6. Create a `~/packaging_tutorial/biketrauma/__init__.py` file where a string `__version__` defined at `0.0,1`.
   7. Create **an empty** `~/packaging_tutorial/setup.py` file.
-  8. Commit and push into your repository
+  8. Commit and push into your repository.

 Read also: <https://packaging.python.org/guides/single-sourcing-package-version/>.